migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/WorkingInVsCode.md

 > Godot PIDs by looking at the additional information Visual Studio Code lists about
 > each process, including command line options.
 On Windows, the Godot processes are
 > pretty much identical, making it difficult to differentiate your game from the editor.

-At this point, Visual Studio Code should now stop on any breakpoints you have set, and you should be able to inspect Variables, set Watches, etc.

 > Warning:
 > On Mac, you will need to make your Godot engine debuggable following the steps from